capyfile/capyfile/README.md

 * `with_errors` - all files that are passed to the operation that have errors
 * `all` - all files that are passed to the operation

+Another operation parameter is `cleanupPolicy` that tells what to do with the files produced by the operation when it's time to clean up the files.
+The `cleanupPolicy` parameter can have these values:
+* `keep_files` (default) - keep the files
+* `remove_files` - remove the files

 ### 2. Run the file processing pipeline.